-Trump's Gun Control Stance Has Changed Over The Years
+This Is What Donald Trump's Stance On Gun Control Has Been Over The Years

 In the wake of the Las Vegas shooting, the deadliest shooting in U.S. history that killed at least 58 and injured over 500, it's important to look at how President Trump's stance on gun control has changed over the years.
 We observe the history as people question if this historic massacre will do anything to affect the minds of law and policy makers for gun control.
 Over the years, Trump's stance has slightly altered, especially in the past few years as he entered the presidential race.